Understanding the Application Process

 When overseas students in at least one level of education provided in the school comprise more than 5% of the student enrolment, or more than 20 in that year level, QIS BGA must consider the contribution these students are making to the recurrent and capital needs of the school.
 If a school has been charging overseas student fees that cover the full capital and recurrent cost of education of the overseas students, so that State and Australian Government grants are not used to meet the cost of facilities for overseas students, then an application (which is solely for the use of Australian students) may be assessed in the normal manner.

 Where a school’s overseas student fees have not been or are not adequate, the amount of `lost’ income to the school and the amount of additional debt that could be serviced by that `lost’ income must be considered when assessing the school’s contribution to the project.

-New schools will be required to be accredited in Queensland via the processes of the Non-State Schools Accreditation Board.
-QIS BGA is unable to provide capital funding for projects until the school and it's site have achieved accreditation.
+New schools are required to be accredited in Queensland via the processes of the Non-State Schools Accreditation Board.
+QIS BGA is unable to provide capital funding for projects until the school has achieved accreditation.

 For both Australian and State Government funding, applicants should aim at meeting the educational facility needs of the school two years forward of the application round.
 School Authorities seeking capital assistance do so on the understanding that an educational facility constructed with the support of Australian and/or Queensland Government grant/s will be used for educational purposes for 20 years.
 Further information on determining the contingent liability associated with government grants can be found here.